 where $|\phi_e'(x)|$ denotes the scaling factor of the derivative of $\phi_e'$ at $x$. \end{enumerate} \end{definition} To a conformal graph directed Markov system we assign a real-valued function by

 Also known as \textbf{potential}.\\ Before finishing the section, we mention two main Tauberian theorems needed later on.
-First Ikehara-Wiener theorem \citep[p. ~127]{wiener} and then Garahm-Vaaler theorem \citep[p. ~294]{Vaaler} which is just a refinement of Ikehara-Wiener theorem.
-The motivation for Ikehara-Wiener theorem was to provide a simpler proof of prime number theorem.
-We know that PNT had been proved in the late 19$^{th}$ century.
-However, Ikehara-Wiener used a theorem of Wiener to obtain the following result in the early 1930s that implies PNT \citep[~ p.
-127]{Korevaar}. \begin{theorem}[Ikehara-Wiener] Let $\alpha(T)$ be monotone increasing function continuous from right such that
+First Ikehara \& Wiener's theorem \citep[p. ~127]{wiener} and then Graham \& Vaaler's theorem \citep[p. ~294]{Vaaler} which is just a refinement of the Ikehara-Wiener theorem.
+The motivation for the Ikehara-Wiener theorem was to provide a simpler proof of the prime number theorem.
+We know that PNT was proved in the late 19$^{th}$ century.
+However, Ikehara \& Wiener used a theorem of Wiener to obtain the following result in the early 1930s that implies PNT \citep[~ p.
+127]{Korevaar}. \begin{theorem}[Ikehara-Wiener] Let $\alpha(T)$ be a monotone increasing function continuous from right such that

 converges for $\operatorname{Re}(s) > \delta>0$.
 If

 has continuous extension to $\operatorname{Re}(s) =\delta$, then